Posts

 Image

 github: https://github.com/Juhyung-L/cuda_icp Background Scan matching algorithms are ubiquitous in the field of mobile robotics.
-Although there are countless variations of the algorithm with each one having its benefits and drawbacks, the overarching goal of the algorithms are the same.
-Given two sets of points, the algorithm finds the optimal rigid body transformation (rotation and translation) that results in the least error.
-They are specifically useful in localization algorithms as finding the rigid transformation between two consecutive laser scans from the same robot means finding the accurate change in position and orientation of the robot.
+Although there are countless variations of the algorithm with each one having its benefits and drawbacks, the overarching goal of the algorithms is the same.
+Given two sets of points, the algorithm finds the optimal rigid body transformation (rotation and translation) that aligns one set of points onto the other.
+They are specifically useful in localization (estimating the robot's pose) algorithms as finding the rigid transformation between two consecutive laser scans from the same robot means finding the accurate change in position and orientation of the robot.
 One of the most commonly used variation of the scan matching algorithm is the iterative closest point (ICP) algorithm.
-ICP takes a 2-step approach to scan matching Finding the corresponding pairs of points in the two point sets Finding the rigid body transformation Finding corresponding pairs means finding two points (one in each point set
+ICP takes a 2-step approach to scan matching Finding the corresponding pairs of points in the two point sets Findi